UPPMAX/HPC-python/docs/packages.rst

              $ python -V
              $ source deactivate

-.. discussion:: FAQ
+.. discussion:: FAQ:s to be FIEXED

-   When to use pip install and when to use module load command?
+   1. When to use pip install and when to use module load command?

      1) check if package is available in the Python module or a site-installed module.
      2) If not, create a virtual environment, then activate it
      3) Install needed package with pip
      4) When using the package, just activate the virtual environment first and it is available

+   2. how do you modify this command to get the version on the packages as well? conda env export > environment.yml

+   3. Conda create command is failing with Solving environment: failed with repo data from …..
+    A: On rackham –”module load conda”, then “source conda_init.sh” sometimes it could still lead to the same error.
+If you are stuck with such error one better look on the specific case.

+   3. I get “Your shell has not been properly configured to use 'conda activate’.”
+When I try to conda activate python36-env (which I can see in condo env list)

+   4. What is the difference between “conda activate” and “source activate”

 .. keypoints::